saltyorg/docs/docs/apps/radarr.md

 === "Indexers"

-    Add in your your favorite [indexers](../saltbox/prerequisites/prerequisites.md#usenet-or-bittorrent-sources).
+    This is where you define your [indexers](../saltbox/prerequisites/prerequisites.md#usenet-or-bittorrent-sources).

     === "NZBHydra2"